 - Mining,, Quarrying, and Oil and Gas Extraction.

 These industries can be dangerous.
 If you are injured while working in one of these industries, the injuries could be very serious.
 Workers Compensation may or may not be available if you are injured.
-If worker’s compensation is not available for some reason or if an insurance company is refusing to honor claims for injuries sustained through no fault of your own, call the experienced attorneys of Altizer Law.
+If worker’s compensation is not available for some reason or if an insurance company is refusing to honor claims for injuries sustained through no fault of your own, call the legal team of Altizer Law.
 We can answer your questions, evaluate your situation and, if necessary, represent you with an insurance company or employer to ensure that you receive the compensation you are entitled to under Virginia Law.

 Health Care and Nursing and Rehabilitation Centers